Kyndryl: 10 Things to Know About IBM MSP Spin-Out Completion

 - Also, Rick Ruiz will become Kyndryl’s Strategic Markets President and will lead Kyndryl’s activities in all other countries.

-7. IBM and Kyndryl Competitive Overlap: Once IBM spins out the MSP business, the two companies will surely cooperate — but they could also wind up competing on some fronts.
+7. IBM and Kyndryl Competitive Overlap: The two companies will surely cooperate — but they could also wind up competing on some fronts.
 For instance, IBM since June 2020 has acquired the following companies:

 - May 2021: Catalogic for data protection technologies.